alexharri/website/posts/icelandic-developer-survey-2024.md

 <SmallNote>The EUR and USD figures are using an exchange rate of ISK 1 = EUR 0.0067 and ISK 1 = USD 0.0072, measured on the 2nd of July 2024.</SmallNote>

-In Iceland, we generally generally discuss monthly salaries instead of yearly.
+In Iceland, we generally discuss monthly salaries instead of yearly.
 But in the US and other countries, yearly salary figures are more common, so here is the same table with yearly salary figures.

 {<table data-align="right">
 <tbody>